 - All the classic popper ingredients are mixed into the filling making it easy to make and even easier to eat!
 You still get all the great flavors in the perfect little hand-held appetizer!

-How do I make jalapeno poppers?
+How to make jalapeno poppers:

 You’ll start by cutting jalapenos in half.